mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/topology/index.md

 If we run `pspy`, we see that there's a cronjob running every minute that executes all PLT files in the `/opt/gnuplot` folder as `root`.
-This is probably used to execute scripts to generate the graph for the `stats.topology.htb` subdomain.
+This is probably used to execute scripts to update the graph for the `stats.topology.htb` subdomain.

 The good news is that we have write access to the `/opt/gnuplot` folder, and